vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 resource record may be cached before it should be discarded."

-A natural English interpretation of these remarks would seem to be clear enough that records past their TTL expiration must not be used, However, {{RFC1035}} predates the more rigorous terminology of
+A natural English interpretation of these remarks would seem to be clear enough that records past their TTL expiration must not be used.
+However, {{RFC1035}} predates the more rigorous terminology of
 {{RFC2119}} which softened the interpretation of "may" and "should".

-{{RFC2181}} aimed to provide "the precise definition of the Time to Live" but in Section 8 was mostly concerned with the numeric range of values and the possibility that very large values should be capped.
+{{RFC2181}} aimed to provide "the precise definition of the Time to Live", but in Section 8 was mostly concerned with the numeric range of values and the possibility that very large values should be capped.
 (It also has the curious suggestion that a value in the range 2147483648 to 4294967295 should be treated as zero.)
 It closes that section by